UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint3/PB.md

 - lowest priority
 - Related persona: Jose Gonzalez

-#### AM-14 Service provider log in

-As a service provider, I want a different service provider login method to distinguish it from client users login so that I have access to my business.

-- login with username and password

-- highest priority
-- Related persona: Jose Gonzalez

-#### AM-15 Service provider profile

-As a service provider, I would like to check/update my own profile picture, my personal experience, and post pictures of my work, update price of my services so that I can sell my service.

-- profile should contain basic information, profile picture, liscense, own experience.

-- profile should be able to updated later

-- high priority
-- Related persona: Jose Gonzalez

-#### AM-16 Service provider post

-As a service provider, I would like to post my service so that the clients can find my service in the website.

-- post can contain several features and basic information of the service.

-- high priority
-- Related persona: Jose Gonzalez

 #### AM-17 Service provider schedule

 As a service provider, I would like to create my own schedule and update it if necessary, so that the clients can book appointments according to the schedule.